WomensLaw serves and supports all survivors.

 What is mediation and when is it ordered?

-Generally, mediation is a process where both parents work with a qualified neutral person (a mediator) who, without providing legal advice, assists the parents in reaching an agreement regarding custody and/or visitation.
-If mediation is ordered by the judge, the information shared to the mediator or in front of the mediator is privileged and cannot be used in any court process.1
+Generally, mediation is a process where both parents work with a qualified neutral person (a mediator) who helps the parents reach an agreement about custody and visitation.
+The mediator doesn’t give legal advice.
+If the judge orders mediation, the information shared with the mediator or in front of the mediator is privileged and cannot be used in any court process.1

-The judge can choose to have the parents participate in mediation:
+The judge can choose to have the parents participate in mediation at different stages of the case:

 • before trial, so there wouldn’t be a trial in front of the judge unless mediation doesn’t work;

 • during trial, if there are other issues before the judge, like a divorce process.
-The judge would only deal with non-custody issues until mediation is completed and then there’d be a separate trial for custody and visitation if mediation fails; or
+The judge would only deal with non-custody issues until mediation is completed and then there would be a separate trial for custody and visitation if mediation fails; or

 • after a trial has taken place regarding non-custody issues.
-The judge would not enter a final custody or visitation order until the mediation process is completed so that the parents’ agreement, if one is reached, can become part of the order.2
+The judge would not enter a final custody or visitation order until the mediation process is completed so that if the parents reach an agreement, it can become part of the order.2